Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Gameplay Design

 \subsection{Gameplay Overview}

-During the game, the player controls a simulation of energy transition strategy of Switzerland over the next 30 years.
-The game is structured into 10 turns and the player must provide sufficient energy for both summer and winter at each turn in order to move on to the next.
-The player has different options to reach the required energy demand: \begin{itemize} \item Select a free building area and build new power plants. \item Increase or decrease the capacity of existing power plants. \item Import energy from abroad. \item Implement political policies that reduce demand or help build power plants more quickly. \item Hold political campaigns to increase the chances of policies being accepted. \end{itemize}
+The game is structured into 10 turns over 30 years and the player must provide sufficient energy for both summer and winter at each turn in order to move on to the next.
+The player has different options to reach the required energy demand: \begin{itemize} \item Select a free building area and build a new power plant. \item Increase or decrease the capacity of existing power plants. \item Import energy from abroad. \item Implement political measures (policies) that reduce demand or help build power plants more quickly. \item Hold political campaigns to increase the chances of policies being accepted. \end{itemize}

 Each power plant has characteristics such as financial cost per energy output, construction time and impacts on different factors such as land use, emissions and the seasonal availability of electricity.
 Policies have a probability of acceptance, which can increase through information campaigns or be lowered according to the player's choices for energy supply.
 Throughout the game, the player must react to various random shocks, see Table~\ref{tab:shock1}, that impact energy supply and demand, testing the resilience of their strategy.